camerond/stagehand/source/README.markdown

 [view expanded example](http://camerond.github.io/stagehand/examples/1)

-So, to reiterate, this isn't a tool for integrating with your actual app's views: it's a tool to help designers quickly and easily slice static representations of interfaces, without the need for Javascript.
-Designers can quickly debug issues and check for possible layout issues, and developers can use a Stagehand-enhanced page as a comprehensive reference when they're implementing the markup.
+So, to reiterate, this isn't a tool for integrating with your actual app's views: it's a tool to help you quickly and easily visualize interface states, without the need for Javascript.
+Designers can quickly slice designs with filler content and define various states using Stagehand, and developers can then use the Stagehand-enhanced page as a comprehensive reference when they're implementing features.

 ## Usage